 Whitsunday Island History

-Originally named the Cumberland Islands by Captain James Cook in 1770, after the Duke of Cumberland who was travelling onboard HMS Endeavour with Captain James Cook and the crew.
 Cook named the largest passage through the islands ‘Whitsunday’s Passage’.
-Drawing from Cook’s journal they thought they had sailed through the area on Whitsunday, a Christian holiday, but it was later discovered that it was actually Whit Monday.
+Drawing from Cook’s journal they thought they had sailed through the area on Whitsunday, a Christian holiday, but it was later discovered that it was Whit Monday.

-The Whitsunday Islands are at the very heart of the Great Barrier Reef, World Heritage Site.
+The Whitsunday Islands are at the very heart of the Great Barrier Reef, a World Heritage Site.

 Between June – September you can expect to see whales during their migration.
 The whales come here every year around this time to find warmer, sheltered waters in which to give birth to their calves.
 They are often spotted from our boats, playing and breeching around the islands.

 You know those times in life when you have to pinch yourself to check if you’re dreaming?
-Well, that live that dream-like state when you visit the Whitsunday Islands.
-Famous for the award winning Whitehaven Beach with its pure white sand, secluded bays, tropical marine life, fringing coral reefs and bush walks it’s no wonder the Whitsunday islands are so popular.
-With 74 remote islands making up the Whitsundays – you’re going to need a boat.
+You will feel like you are in a dream when you visit the Whitsunday Islands.
+Famous for the award-winning Whitehaven Beach, secluded bays, tropical marine life, fringing coral reefs and bush walks.
+It’s no wonder the Whitsunday islands are so popular.